Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

-To propagate the Poissonian noise measured on the detector to the $C_{lmk}(q)$ coefficients we examine the two fitting procedures described in Supplementary Section~\ref{ap:fitting}.
-We first propagate through fitting the diffraction images with Spherical Harmonics to retrieve the \blm{} coefficients.
+To propagate the Poissonian noise measured on the detector to the $C_{lmk}(q)$ coefficients we examine the two fitting procedures described in supplementary Section~\ref{ap:fitting}.
+We first propagate through the \blm{} fit where the diffraction images are fit with spherical harmonics.
 The simulated Poissonian noise on the detector is given by

 where $\mathbf{X}$ and $\mathbf{W}$ are given by Eqs.~\ref{eq:ap:XB} and \ref{eq:ap:WB} respectively.
 To calculate the $C_{lmk}(q)$ coefficient error bars we again use Eq.~\ref{eq:ap:fitVar}.
 Instead, the $\mathbf{X}$ and $\mathbf{W}$ are given by Eqs.~\ref{eq:ap:XC} and \ref{eq:ap:WC} respectively.